Five scientific benefits of mindfulness meditation

 Dr. Richie Davidson from the Center For Investigating Healthy Minds concluded in a study in 2003 that a short term mindfulness training program resulted in participants developing a stronger immune response when challenged with the flu injection.
 A healthy immune system often results in optimal physical health overall.

-Research has demonstrated that people who suffer from depression and negative mood states have more electrical brain activity on the right side of the brain, compared with those who have more a positive, resilient attitude in life.
+Research has demonstrated that people who suffer from depression and negative mood states have more electrical brain activity on the right side of the brain.

 There was a study that demonstrated that with regular mindfulness practices, the electrical brain activity shifted from right to left, “left-sided anterior activation,” indicating a transition to more positive emotional states.
 Simply put, the scientific benefits of mindfulness meditation lead to greater happiness.